 Monday, November 12, 2018

-From FIANCHETTO: How to name an AI; Introducing Victor Leventon
+From FIANCHETTO: How to name an EM; Introducing Victor Leventon

 Below are two short excerpts from my current work in progress, FIANCHETTO.
 As the manuscript grew very long, I was advised to split it into at least two books.
 So I have.
 Book 1, finished, is making it rounds.
 Book 2 is about 75% finished.

-The first excerpt explains the naming conventions for AIs in 2055.
+The first excerpt explains the naming conventions for EMs in 2065.
 The second excerpt is a sample news item from the ubiquitous show "Your/World Live!"

 "Your/World" is my name for the all-encompassing world network of data, entertainment, and communications that exists in the novel.